Why is Farida Jalal embarrassed by AIB Roast?

-Farida Jalal, who was one of the few made fun of without consent in the now-controversial AIB Knockout Roast, says she is embarrassed by the content in the video
+Farida Jalal, who was made fun of without consent in the controversial AIB Knockout Roast, says she is embarrassed by the content in the video

 All India Backchod (AIB) Knockout Roast featuring Arjun Kapoor and Ranveer Singh has been embroiled in controversies ever since it aired on YouTube a week ago.
 The latest being Maharashtra Chief Minister, Devendra Fadnavis' comment which states that action will be taken if AIB roast is found vulgar and not in accordance with the law (Read more).